MelonBoyy/Lethal_Company_Mod-Quick_Chat/README.md

 **Allows users without microphones to communicate on the fly with a sentence-builder Radial Menu and configurable chat shortcuts for custom phrases**

+# WARNING !!!
+**This mod requires the host to also have the mod!
+Otherwise certain things like the chat character limit patch, and some messages from the radial menu won't display for others!!!**

 # How to Use

 ## Radial Menu